yaniv-aknin/hello-heroku/README.md

     heroku create -s cedar --buildpack https://github.com/Audish/heroku-buildpack-python.git
     heroku labs:enable git_submodules -a <app_name>
+    heroku config:add <relevant configuration items>
     git push heroku master
     heroku open

+If you're not sure what are the `relevant configuration items` above, run the heroku-config helper to see what environment variables you have in development.
+Only some of them are relevant for a heroku deployment, I'll make this easier in a later release.

 ## Features ##